Engee documentation

 OutDataTypeStrFixed

-• Convergent - rounds a number to the nearest representable value.
-If the fractional part of a number ends in 5, the number is rounded to the nearest even integer.
+• Convergent — rounds the number to the nearest representable value.
+If the fractional part of the number ends in 5, the number is rounded to the nearest even integer.

 • Zero — rounds the number towards zero.